JimmyLv/BibiGPT-v1/README.md

 1. Implement rate limiting so people can't abuse your site
 2. Implement caching to avoid expensive AI re-generations
 3. Use `text-curie-001` instead of `text-dacinci-003` in the `summarize` edge function

-I'm going to be implementing 1 & 2 for this repo very soon so keep an eye out on that!

 ## Running Locally